Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 Team coordination (who does what, priorities)

-These 6 categories cover 85-95% of daily decisions.
-Build rules for these?
-Team decides independently.
-Exceptions (5-15% of decisions) still escalate, but volume drops 90%.
+These 6 categories cover 85–95% of daily decisions.
+When you build rules for these categories, the team decides independently most of the time, and only 5–15% of true exceptions still escalate while overall question volume drops by about 90%.

 Before protocol, the team asked 28 questions per day on average.
-Marcus spends 14 hours weekly answering.
-Strategic work blocked.
+Marcus spent 14 hours weekly answering them, and his strategic work was blocked.

-Built decision protocol: 2 hours on Saturday morning.
-Created rules for 6 categories.
-Shared with the team on Monday.
+Built the decision protocol in 2 hours on Saturday morning, created rules for 6 categories, and shared it with the team on Monday.

-Week 1 after protocol: Questions dropped to 18 daily (36% reduction).
-Team referring to protocol.
+Week 1: Questions dropped to 18 per day (36% reduction), with the team actively referring to the protocol.

-Week 2: Questions dropped to 9 daily (68% reduction).
-The team is making most decisions independently.
+Week 2: Questions dropped to 9 per day (68% reduction), and the team was making most decisions independently.

-Week 4: Questions at 3-4 daily (86% reduction).
-Only true edge cases are escalating.
+Week 4: Questions dropped to 3–4 per day (86% reduction), and only true edge cases were escalating.

 Time saved: 11 hours weekly.